Description

 - I-GUIDE Platform

 If you are interested in organizing any sessions or panels as part of the Symposium, please contact Wei Hu at weih9@illinois.edu.
-To present a paper in any of the Symposium sessions, please register and submit your abstract online, and email your presenter identification number (PIN), paper title, and abstract to Wen Zhou via wz53@illinois.edu by the AAG submission deadline (November 30, 2025).
+To present a paper in any of the Symposium sessions, please register and submit your abstract online, and email your presenter identification number (PIN), paper title, and abstract to Wen Zhou via wz53@illinois.edu by November 4, 2025.
 We look forward to your submissions and participation!

 Chairs